emlanis/HausaKeyboard-iOS/README.md

 # Hausa Keyboard for iOS

-A custom iOS keyboard extension that makes it easy to type Hausa language with special characters.
+A custom iOS keyboard extension that makes it easy to type Hausa text with special characters.

 ## Features